DerBrunoIR/SystemGoverner/README.md

 # TODO

 System configuration is difficult to test without much effort.
-Some time in the future I will probably investigate writing tests.
+Some time in the future I will maybe investigate writing tests.
 Until then, most code is tested only manually by me.

 Package the library.